-When a student is expelled, written notice of the expulsion shall be sent in accordance with State Code §22.1-277.06.
-The superintendent or her designee shall establish a schedule by which pupils who have been expelled may apply and reapply for readmission to school.
+When a student is expelled, written notice of the expulsion shall be sent in accordance with Section §22.1-277.06 of the Code of Virginia.
+The superintendent or their designee shall establish a schedule by which pupils who have been expelled may apply and reapply for readmission to school.

 Student discipline; long-term suspension.
 Reduces the maximum length of a long-term suspension from 364 calendar days to 45 school days.
-The bill permits a long-term suspension to extend beyond a 45-school-day period, not to exceed 364 calendar days, if (i) the offense involves weapons, drugs, or serious bodily injury or (ii) the School Board or division superintendent or his designee finds that aggravating circumstances exist, as defined by the Department of Education.
-The bill requires the Department of Education's definition of aggravating circumstances to include consideration of a student's disciplinary history.
+The Code permits a long-term suspension to extend beyond a 45-school-day period, not to exceed 364 calendar days, if (i) the offense involves weapons, drugs, or serious bodily injury or (ii) the School Board or division superintendent or their designee finds that aggravating circumstances exist, as defined by the Department of Education.
+The Code requires the Department of Education's definition of aggravating circumstances to include consideration of a student's disciplinary history.